craigsapp/ratioscore/doc/time/index.md

 <h2> **ms </h2>

-The `**ms` spine is similar to `**time`, but the units are milliseconds (1000 millseconds equals one second).
+The `**ms` spine is similar to `**time`, but the units are milliseconds (1000 milliseconds equals one second).

 {% include ratioscore.html id="ms-example" %}
 <script type="application/x-ratioscore" id="ms-example">